RenderKit/ospray/README.md

 #### Glass

-The [path tracer](#path-tracer) offers a realistic a glass material, supporting refraction and volumetric attenuation (i.e. the transparency color varies with the geometric thickness).
+The [path tracer](#path-tracer) offers a realistic a glass material, supporting refraction and volumetric attenuation (i.e., the transparency color varies with the geometric thickness).
 To create a Glass material pass the type string “`Glass`” to `ospNewMaterial2`.
 Its parameters are